Lecturer in Clinical Psychology

 Conversation and discourse analysis are research methods that I favour for the naturalistic study of team practices and interaction.

-My clinical specialisms are in the arena of inpatient service settings and acute mental health distress.
+My clinical specialisms are in the arena of inpatient service settings, acute mental health distress and eating disorders.
 My favoured model of clinical practice, and main area of expertise, is in compassion focused therapy.

 Aikman, L. (2018).
 ‘Unspoken’Outcomes: The Unintended Consequences of Interactions in MDT Meetings as Supporting Staff Well-Being and the Delivery of Compassionate Care.
 In Interprofessional Care and Mental Health (pp. 123-143).
 Palgrave Macmillan, Cham.